-Further work into a range of key measures for access and participation are envisaged to deepen understanding of target student experiences, barriers, and effective support and development measures to improve outcomes.
-The new leadership hub will include a specific group to explore, propose and develop a range of relevant data capacity builds and projects.
+The new APP Hub have formed a 'Monitoring, Evaluation & Reporting' task and finish group with members from both academic and professional service teams, to develop the data monitoring and evaluation processes required by the university, to meet the APP objectives set.
 Falmouth has already provided for further data capture and analyses against the key Targets in this Plan.
 Related detail is provided in Sections 3.3 (Evaluation Framework) and 3.4 (Monitoring Arrangements).